superkabuki/scte35/README.md

 # Issues and Bugs.
-* If you think you have a bug, I'll quickly fix it, but first I need you to prove it to me.
-Show me the entire error message, the code you're running, and the SCTE-35.
+* If you think you have a bug, I'll quickly fix it, but first I need you to prove it to me. __Show me the entire error message, the code you're running, and if the SCTE-35 is in video, the video stream.
+You think your stream has proprietary data, we call those UPIDS.
+I am not going to spend my time trying to guess what your issue might be because you don't trust me.
 ---
-# Special Requests
+# Special Requests.
 * If need some work done, this is what I do for a living, you can hire me.
 * If you want to discuss your project open an issue and I'll send you my contact info.
 ---